fubilab/sai-unity/unity-examples/Assets/SpectacularAI/Examples/AprilTag/README.md

-# April Tag with SLAM instructions
+# April Tag with SLAM relocalization

 This example demonstrates using an April Tag to align a saved SLAM map with a digital twin of the mapped environment in Unity.

+Note that relocalization is still an experimental feature of the SDK.
+The system has trouble relocalizing from arbitrary positions in the map.
+Therefore, we recommend relocalizing by repeating the first part of your recording path (see step 10).

 ## Instructions